unicef/publicgoods-toolkit/appendix-sample-contract.md

 this template because of its more in-depth security requirements, which, again, may or may not be relevant to your situation.

+While this sample contract language is provided under the Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/), this license extends only to the content below and not to the personal identity of the author or to any identification or branding utilized by the author's law firm, Eckert Seamans.

 (TODO: Do we have better sample contract language on hand?
 I haven't come across any.....Stephen Foxman, author of the folloiwng, agreed to our use of the following under the CC-BY 4.0 license,